20 local pubs with beer gardens

 The Maltster’s Arms, Tuckenhay

 A totally charming 18th century riverside pub with rooms (once owned by wine-quaffing chef Keith Floyd) where you can sit out by the creek, or even arrive by boat if the tide is high.
 Menu highlights include Dartmoor lamb, River Exe mussels and yummy local cheeses.
 Name-checked in The Times’ Best 50 Places to Eat Al Fresco.
 Totnes and Sharpham Vineyard are just down the road for a mooch among the vines, and kids and dogs are welcome too.
-Opening on the 4 July.

-The Rugglestone Inn, Widecombe
+The Rugglestone Inn, Widecombe in the Moor

 The Rose and Crown, Yealmpton